Bambo-Rambo/RNG-Guides/DexNavRNG.md

 In 3DS RNG Tool, choose "DexNav" and set up the tool **according to your target index** from Tiny Finder.

-My target index guarantees shininess, has the Hidden Ability, successfuly syncs the Nature and it gives 3 perfect IVs (potential) so I set up 3DS RNG Tool like this:
+As shown above, my index guarantees shininess, has the Hidden Ability, successfuly syncs the Nature and it gives 3 perfect IVs (potential) so I set up 3DS RNG Tool like this:

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/DexNav/DexNav3.png)